imchristie/Apple-Chess/README.md

 ## main.html
 This website will ask players to enter their names before starting the game.
 ![alt text](https://github.com/imchristie/Apple-Chess/blob/main/main.png)
+If the players want to restart the game, they can click the Restart button.

 ## rules.html
 This website includes the rules of Apple Chess and the resources of the rules.